unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 fmt.Println(i)  // see the new value of i
 ```

-It is perfectly safe for a function to return the address of a local variable.
+It is **perfectly safe for a function to return the address of a local
-It will remain in existence even after the call has retuned, and the pointer
+variable**.
+It will remain in existence even after the call has retuned, and the
-will still refer to it.
-See #Escaping.
+pointer will still refer to it.
+See [[#Lifetime, Escaping, Allocation]].

-Aliasing.
+## Aliasing

 Each time we take the address of a variable or copy a pointer, we create new
 "aliases" or ways to identify the same variable.
 Pointer aliasing is useful
-because it allows us to access a variable without using its name. **It's not just
+because it allows us to access a variable without using its name. **It's not
-pointers that create aliases; aliasing also occurs when we copy values of other
+just pointers that create aliases; aliasing also occurs when we copy values of
-reference types like slices, maps, and channels, and even structs, arrays, and
+other reference types like slices, maps, and channels, and even structs, arrays,
-interfaces that contain there types**.
+and interfaces that contain these types**.

 # Range